All Episodes

 If it were feminine, then it would be in the natural order of things.

-It wouldn't have to be.
+Right, it wouldn't have to be.

-You wouldn't have to change it and wouldn't call it feminism.
+You wouldn't have to change it.

-Well what's what's your problem with chickenfication?
+What's your problem with chickification?

-We're in a communication business here.
+We're in a communication.

-It sounds like that women have created the problem.
+Well, because it sounds like that women have created the problem.

-Uh heard Cal Thomas.
+I heard Cal Thomas.

 It's not like boobification.

-And I was in a high school, I do mentoring in high schools here, and I was in a high school mentoring the other day, and the teachers were upset because they were having a dress code violation.
+And I was in a high school mentoring the other day, and the teachers were upset because they were having a dress code violation.

 This girl came in with just something that wasn't appropriate for school.

-Well, tell us what was it?
+Well, tell us, what was it?

-Well, the girl says, Well, why not?
+Well, the girl says, well, why not?

-And then you look at Longa.
+And then you look at lawn.

-What was she dressed like?
+No, What was she dressed like?

-Oh, she had on a um oh, what do you call it, tea thing, you know, with uh what do you call a tank top that uh uncovered about half of her boozum.
+T thing, you know, with a tank top that uncovered about half of her bouzum.

 Well, yeah.